 This programme will give you the skills you need to work in today’s motor vehicle repair industry, including the diagnosis of system faults and an insight into emerging electric and hybrid vehicles.

 On this practical course, you'll get hands on experience in the very best state-of-the-art workshops, working on the latest models.
 The course provides essential knowledge for those who want to work as vehicle technicians in all types of dealerships and maintenance depots and garages.

 Your study programme will include practical and theory sessions where you will learn how to conduct fault finding processes and diagnosis of vehicle systems.
 You will learn all aspects of each system and develop your knowledge and practical skills throughout the course.

-This is a Level 3 qualification, is designed to provide a standardised approach for the delivery and assessment of the knowledge and skills required by the automotive industry.
+This course is designed to provide a standardised approach for the delivery and assessment of the knowledge and skills required by the automotive industry.
 You will learn how to conduct fault finding processes and diagnosis of vehicle in key skill areas include:

 - Diagnosis and rectification of auxiliary electrical faults